unstoppabledomains/docs/src/browser-resolution/resolving-domains-in-a-browser.md

 ![](../.gitbook/assets/configure_dns_gateway.png)

-## Content display protocol
+## Hypermedia protocol

-In addition to base browser content display protocols like `http`, blockchain domains can also be configured for distributed content protocols like `ipfs`.
-Here is the list of content display protocols that can be associated with a crypto domain:
+In addition to base browser hypermedia protocols like `http`, blockchain domains can also be configured for distributed content protocols like `ipfs`.
+Here is the list of hypermedia protocols that can be associated with a crypto domain:

 * Traditional
   * HTTP